 Land Bank of the Philippines vs. Court of Appeals

-This Resolution denied the motions for reconsideration filed by the Department of Agrarian Reform (DAR) and Land Bank of the Philippines (LBP) of the Court's earlier denial of their petitions for review on certiorari.
-The Supreme Court affirmed that Section 16(e) of Republic Act No. 6657 strictly requires the deposit of compensation in cash or LBP bonds, not merely the opening of trust accounts, for landowners who reject the government's valuation.
-The Court held that landowners who dispute the valuation are entitled to immediate withdrawal of the full deposited amount pending final determination, as withholding payment penalizes them for exercising their right to just compensation and renders such right illusory.
+The Supreme Court denied the motions for reconsideration filed by the Department of Agrarian Reform (DAR) and the Land Bank of the Philippines (LBP), affirming its earlier ruling.
+The Court held that Section 16(e) of Republic Act No. 6657 (Comprehensive Agrarian Reform Law) unambiguously requires the deposit of compensation for rejecting landowners to be made specifically "in cash or in LBP bonds," and that the creation of trust accounts does not satisfy this statutory mandate.
+Furthermore, the Court rejected the petitioners' argument that the deposited funds should be withheld pending final valuation, ruling that such a practice would penalize landowners for exercising their right to contest just compensation and would render that right illusory.

 Primary Holding